firebird631/siis/README.md

 Then once your are ok with your strategy, with the interface, and the stability, and in a second time try with small amount, on real account, before finally letting the bot playing with biggers amount.
 Please read the disclaimer at the bottom of this file.

-By default, OHLC a stored to the database during the watching in live mode, but the trade/ticks are only manually fetched, excepted for IG which by default store the ticks during live mode, because it is not possible to get them from history.
+By default, OHLCs are stored to the database in live mode, but the trade/ticks must be manually fetched, excepted for IG which by default store the ticks during live mode, because it is not possible to get them from history.